The home in your heart…where mind and body touch one another.

 And once that remodeling happens, stress bio-chemicals become the “default” biochemical wash.
 Like drinking the water downstream from a toxic waste dump, your body experiences high levels of stress bio-chemicals daily.

 Cancer.
 Heart disease.
 Stroke.
 Diabetes.
 Your risk goes up as your stress bio-chemicals increase.

 But here’s the good thing.
 This is where meditation comes in.
 You can put neuroplasticity to work for you.
 You can nourish and grow the home in your heart, no matter how it was built, and no matter what kind of mess it may be in now.

 Just like your mind/brain interactions can send out more stress bio-chemicals, your mind/brain interactions can also release calming, healing bio-chemicals.
 Your brain can build healthy new pathways, literally re-wire itself to reduce your stress reactivity, and give you a new default option.

 Rewiring your brain takes work.
 Exercise, relationships, thinking patterns – they all make a difference, but meditation is one of the easiest and most powerful ways to create that change.

-It’s easier to rebuild that nurturing home if you’re a believer, and if you feel safe with God.
-You experience the connection, and realize you are never totally alone.
+It’s easier to experience that nurturing meditation home when you feel safe with God.
+You experience God’s love, and realize you are never totally alone.

 “Nothing before, nothing behind.